Julio Velázquez: Alavés

 Velázquez first reached his country's La Liga in April 2022, when he became Deportivo Alavés' third coach of the season after Javier Calleja and José Luis Mendilibar.
 One month later, after relegation as last, he left.

 Fortuna Sittard

 On 9 September 2022, Velázquez signed a one-year deal with Fortuna Sittard, bottom in the Dutch Eredivisie.
 He led them to their first victory of the campaign eight days later, 1–0 against Excelsior Rotterdam in spite of playing 15 minutes with one player less.
 He was released at the end of his contract, having finished 13th.

 Zaragoza

 On 20 November 2023, Velázquez replaced sacked Fran Escribá at the helm of Real Zaragoza, back in his country's second division.
 He was dismissed the following 11 March.

 Levski Sofia

 On 5 January 2025, Velázquez became head coach of PFC Levski Sofia in the Bulgarian First League on a contract until June 2026.
+He guided the club to win the 2025–26 national championship, bringing an end to PFC Ludogorets Razgrad's 14-year dominance.